-Usually most of the information in web pages and trekking and travel agencies in Nepal suggests fall and spring seasons are the best time to trek in Nepal but Nepal also offers some of the best monsoon treks as well that offers very peaceful treks without a crowd.
-It is always while the fall season may have the clearest skies, trekking during the summer (from the beginning June, July and August) has its own rewards.
-Some treks should be avoid, but for certain areas, it has great time to visit Nepal: the trails are less crowded, the villages are full of life and the valleys are in bloomed and green whereas winter and spring is dry and grey.
+Usually most of the information in web pages and trekking and travel agencies in Nepal suggests fall and spring seasons are the best time to trek in Nepal but Nepal also offers some of the best monsoon treks as well that offers very peaceful treks without crowd.
+It is always while the fall season may have the clearest sky, trekking during the summer (from the beginning of June, July and August) has its own rewards.
+Some treks should be avoided, but for certain areas, it has great time to visit Nepal: the trails are less crowded, the villages are full of life and the valleys are in bloomed and green whereas winter and spring is dry and grey.

 Trekking in Nepal during the monsoon season or the summer spans from the beginning of June to the August and sometimes until early September has heavy rainfall in most of parts of Nepal and the roads and trekking paths become wet and muddy and the weather is the most important factor for the trekking so, there are noticeable risk of land slide, flood and trail and road blocks on your trekking route so, we have selected only few treks for the season where there is less risk of these factors.